 Week 3: The baby’s heart begins its first halting beats as early as 18 days after conception.
 Fun fact: Between fertilization and birth, the heart beats about 54 million times.
 Wow!
 Watch this short video about more fetal development in the womb: Please share with your friends to help inform the public just how beautiful …Continue reading "Here goes fact #3!"

 By Dave Andrusko Over the years I have been fascinated by the skill of the BBC at offering absolutely amazing examples of science developed with laypeople in mind.
-But replete with spectacular graphics, its series a few years back on “Inside the Human Body” may be the most captivating of all.
+But replete with spectacular graphics, it’s a series on “Inside the Human Body” that may be the most captivating of all.
 Although it first appeared way back, it wasn’t until later …Continue reading "BBC’s “Inside the Human Body” shows amazing in utero development of human face"

 Week 2: By 2 or 2 1/2 weeks, the formation of 3 tissues called ectoderm, endoderm and mesoderm give rise to numerous structures that will later develop!
 These include the brain, spinal cord, the liver, pancreas, the heart, blood cells and more structures.
 Stay tuned…by week 3, the heart begins to beat. #40weeks40facts Please share …Continue reading "Here goes fact #2!"

 The development of human beings in the womb is fascinating.
 So for the next 40 weeks, we will share 1 fact per week about a baby’s life in the womb.
 Please share with your friends to help inform the public just how beautiful life is (especially pregnant friends who would like to know about the …Continue reading "Week 1: A new human life is conceived!"